PradeepBollepalli/Terraform_script/README.md

 # Terraform_script
-Terraform script for VPC Subnets and security groups.
+Terraform script for VPC Subnets and Security groups.